loveleif/backaboulder/content/en/courses.md

 # Courses

+## Our courses are on hold right now, we are planning to start them after the summer.
+You can register interest and we will put you on the list.
+## We will hold summer training for two groups: youth aged 7-10 and 11-14.
+## Please contact us if you are interested, info@backaboulder.se, +46 (0)76 32 60 545.

 ## Kids climbing

 Most suitable for kids in the age of 7-12.
 Here we climb with our kids and an experienced instructor.
 Focus is on having a good time and challenging ourselves based on our personnal conditions, when it's appropriate.